 BCSD STAFF

-RUBEN VALENZUELA is the Founder and Artistic Director of Bach Collegium San Diego (BCSD).
-As a conductor and keyboardist he has led BCSD in notable performances of music of the Renaissance, early and high Baroque, early Classical period, as well as music of the twentieth century.
-Valenzuela's performances have been described as ‘dramatic’ and ‘vibrant’ and ‘able to unlock the true power of Baroque music’ (SanDiegoStory.com).
-Under Valenzuela’s leadership, BCSD has achieved international acclaim through virtuosic performances of iconic repertoire, in addition to lesser-known works.
-Valenzuela and BCSD were the recipients of Early Music America's 2023 Laurette Goldberg Award for achievement in early music engagement.
-Additionally, Valenzuela was awarded the 2020 Louis Botto Award for Innovative Action and Entrepreneurial Zeal by Chorus America.
+RUBEN VALENZUELA is the Founder and Artistic Director of Bach Collegium San Diego (BCSD), one of this country's leading ensembles for early music.
+As a conductor and keyboardist, he has led the ensemble in acclaimed performances of music from the Renaissance, early and high Baroque, Classical era, and the twentieth century.
+Under his leadership, BCSD has garnered national and international recognition for its virtuosic and stylistically informed performances of both iconic masterworks and lesser-known repertoire.
+Valenzuela's performances have been described as “dramatic,” “vibrant,” and “able to unlock the true power of Baroque music” (SanDiegoStory.com).
+Valenzuela and BCSD were honored with Early Music America’s 2023 Laurette Goldberg Award for outstanding achievement in early music engagement.
+In 2020, he received the Louis Botto Award for Innovative Action and Entrepreneurial Zeal from Chorus America.

 rubenvalenzuela.org

 Katie holds a Masters in Arts Administration and Cultural Policy from Goldsmiths College, University of London and a Bachelor of Music from James Madison University (VA).
 Katie is the Executive Director for Bach Collegium San Diego.
-She was the Co-Founder of the San Diego Summer Choral Festival, and the San Diego Pro Arte Voices, founding board member of the Choral Consortium of San Diego, Co-founder and Chief Operating Officer of The FF Collective - a nonprofit that amplified underrepresented voices in the arts: women, persons of color, members of the LGBTQ+ community, and differently-abled people, and is highly sought after as a consultant with numerous arts organizations and nonprofits in Southern California.
+She was the Co-Founder of the San Diego Summer Choral Festival and San Diego Pro Arte Voices, founding board member of the Choral Consortium of San Diego, Co-Founder and Chief Operating Officer of The FF Collective - a nonprofit that amplified underrepresented voices in the arts: women, persons of color, members of the LGBTQ+ community, and differently-abled people, and is highly sought after as a consultant with numerous arts organizations and nonprofits across the U.S.

 Violist Andrew Waid is an exciting and versatile performer on both modern and period instruments.
 Based in San Diego, Andrew performs with the stellar local early music group Bach Collegium San Diego, also serving as music librarian and coordinator/programmer of BCSD’s Bach at Noon concert series.
 He has been a core member of San Diego Baroque since 2016, principal violist of Opera Neo since 2017, and in 2024 made his debut with La Jolla Summer Music Fest.
 Further from home, Andrew has appeared with such well-regarded ensembles as Tesserae Baroque, Musica Angelica Baroque Orchestra, Corona del Mar Festival Orchestra, and Live Oak Baroque Orchestra, and has performed in Japan, Mexico, and Hungary as well as throughout the USA.
 An engaging and creative teacher, Andrew is on the faculty of the String Academy at San Diego State University where he leads group and private classes.
 He holds a DMA from Boston University (2015) and when not playing or teaching, he loves traveling, cooking, and spending time with his wife and three children and their rescued desert tortoise.